MartoLedas/Alpinistas/README.md

 # Alpinistas
-2D platformer created in Unreal Engine 4
+Video game "Alpinistas" or "Climber" is a 2D platformer and endless runner type of game.
+This was a project of my friend and I using "Unreal Engine 4" and different graphic design software.

 Notes:<br>
 -exe file not included<br>